Calhoun County, Georgia

 Calhoun County is a rural county in the southwestern part of the U.S. state of Georgia.
-Its county seat is Morgan.
+Its county seat is Morgan and its population was 5,573 in 2020.

 History

 Calhoun County was named for John C. Calhoun, the seventh Vice President of the United States.
 It was created from parts of Early and Baker counties on February 20, 1854.

 Rival political factions disagreed about whether the county seat should be in Concord, a community north of present-day Leary, or in Dickey, then known as Whitney.
 As a compromise, a spot halfway between Concord and Whitney was chosen for the county seat, and the town of Morgan was established there.

 In 1923 the state legislature moved the county seat to Arlington as directed by a county referendum.
 This decision was reversed in 1929, restoring Morgan as the county seat.

 Calhoun Memorial Hospital, a 25-bed critical access hospital in Arlington originally founded as a Hill-Burton hospital, closed in 2013 after 62 years of operation.

 In 2008, members of the Downtown Business Authority in Arlington founded the South Georgia Regional Information Technology Authority (SGRITA) with help from the state government to provide wireless broadband service to several counties in rural southwest Georgia.
 In 2017 SGRITA moved its office to Blakely in Early County.